michaelfester/docs/docs/reference/data-sources/big-tables.md

 slug: big-tables
 ---

 Built for the most demanding workflows, **Big Tables** is an enterprise-grade database hosted directly in Glide.
 While a normal [Glide Table](https://www.glideapps.com/docs/reference/data-sources/glide-tables) has a limit of 25,000 rows, Big Tables can support up to 10 million rows.
-With Big tables, your app can scale as your data grows.
+With Big Tables, your app can scale as your data grows.

 {% callout title="" %}
 Big Tables are only available on Business and Enterprise plans.
 Need to upgrade?
 [Read more about our plans and pricing here](https://www.glideapps.com/pricing).
 {% /callout %}

-You can also use an API to add rows, set columns, or delete rows from a big table.
+You can also use an API to add rows, set columns, or delete rows from a Big Table.

 ## Creating a Big Table

-From an already existing project, select the plus in the tables menu and choose “big empty table.”
+From an already existing project, select the plus in the tables menu and choose “Big Empty Table.”

 {% figure src="/docs/reference/data-sources/big-tables/adding-a-big-table-to-a-project.png" caption="Adding a Big Table to a project" /%}